History of the Royal Canadian Air Force: Overseas operations

-Overseas RCAF squadron codes 1940–1945 (400-series):
+Overseas RCAF squadron codes 1940–1945 (400-series)

 Cold War

 By spring 1945, the BCATP was discontinued and the RCAF was reduced from 215,000 to 164,846 (all ranks) and by VJ Day on 2 September 1945, it was proposed that the RCAF maintain a peacetime strength of 16,000 (all ranks) and eight squadrons.
 By the end of 1947 the RCAF had five squadrons and close to 12,000 personnel (all ranks).
 Peacetime activities resumed and the RCAF participated in such pursuits as aerial photography, mapping and surveying, transportation, search and rescue, and mercy missions.
 In March 1947 the RCAF's first helicopters, several Sikorsky H-5s, were delivered, which were used for training and search and rescue.
 Interest in the Arctic led to several northern military expeditions supported by the RCAF.

 By the end of 1948, the Soviet bloc was perceived as a serious threat to security in Europe.
 The Cold War had begun and peacetime activities were no longer a priority for the air force.
 The Canadian government began preparing to meet this threat.
 In December 1948 the government decided to increase the number of RCAF establishments, increase the size of and recondition existing air stations, recruit additional personnel, and obtain and produce new (jet) aircraft.
 Although the RCAF had a jet fighter in 1948, the British de Havilland Vampire, it would be replaced, beginning in 1951 by the more effective Sabre, built under licence by Canadair.
 The new Avro CF-100 Canuck was also built and entered squadron service in April 1953.
 The RCAF was the first air force to operate jet transportation aircraft with two Comets entering service in 1953.
 Re-equipping and expansion of the air force led to the government abandoning its plans for just eight squadrons.

 In April 1949 Canada joined NATO, and as part of its military commitment established an Air Division (No. 1 Air Division) in Europe consisting of four wings.
-The first wing to form, No.1 Fighter Wing, was established at North Luffenham, England in 1951, but later moved to Marville, France.
-Other RCAF wings quickly followed, with bases established at Grostenquin, France; Zweibrücken, West Germany; and Baden-Soellingen, West Germany.
+The first wing to form, No. 1 Fighter Wing, was established at North Luffenham, England in 1951, but later moved to Marville, France.
+Other RCAF wings quickly followed, with bases established at Grostenquin (No. 2 Fighter Wing), France; Zweibrücken (No. 3 Fighter Wing), West Germany; and Baden-Soellingen (No. 4 Fighter Wing), West Germany.
 Each of these wings consisted of three fighter squadrons.
 The backbone of RCAF support to NATO's air forces in Europe in the 1950s were the CF-100 and the Sabre.
 Until 1958 the RCAF also trained aircrew from other NATO countries under the NATO Air Training Plan.